 Cheers and Happy Exploring!

-Interested in learning more about destinations on Colombia’s Caribbean coast?
+Interested in seeing more of Colombia’s Caribbean coast?

-- Check out our guide to Palomino, a relaxed beach town about an hour and a half north of Minca and Santa Marta.
+Travel guide to Palomino, a cool beach town about 90 minutes north of Santa Marta.

 - Travel guide to Cabo de la Vela and travel guide to Punta Gallinas if you’re planning to explore the far northern reaches of Colombia’s Caribbean coast.